The Nonlocal Stefan Problem via a Martingale Transport: Introduction

-We now state our well-posedness result for the supercooled nonlocal Stefan problem: \begin{theorem}[Freezing Stefan Problem \eqref{St1}: Theorem \ref{associated_freezing_obstacle}, Theorem \ref{Solve_Insulated}, Theorem \ref{uniqueness_St1}, Corollary \ref{vanish_finite_time}] Let $\mu\geq 0$ be a nontrivial bounded function with a compact support.
-Let $G$ be a bounded open set in $\R^d$ that contains $\{x\in \R^d: 0 < \mu(x) \leq 1\}$.
+We now state our well-posedness result for the supercooled nonlocal Stefan problem (see Definition \ref{weighted_stefan_def} -\ref{def_St} for the notion of our weak solutions \eqref{St1}): \begin{theorem}[Freezing Stefan Problem \eqref{St1}: Theorem \ref{associated_freezing_obstacle}, Theorem \ref{Solve_Insulated}, Theorem \ref{uniqueness_St1}, and Corollary \ref{vanish_finite_time}] Let $G$ be a bounded open set in $\R^d$ that contains $\{x\in \R^d: 0 < \mu(x) \leq 1\}$.
 Let $(\eta, \rho)$ be as in Theorem \ref{melting_theorem}, but with a Type (I) cost and with $f:= 1-\chi_{G}$.
-Then the following statements hold. \begin{itemize} \item[(a)] The pair $(h,\eta)$ is a unique weak solution of \eqref{St1} with an initial data $\eta(0,\cdot)=\mu$, where its insulated region $\Sigma$ equals $G$. \item[(b)] The initial domain $\cup_{t>0} \{\eta(t,\cdot)>0\}$ is given as a positivity set of the solution to the elliptic obstacle problem \eqref{initial_set_expansion} with $f = 1-\chi_{G}$. \item[(c)] In particular, if $\mu$ is greater than $1$ on its support, then one can choose $G$ to be an empty set and $f\equiv 1$, for which $(h,\eta)$ is the unique weak solution of \eqref{St1} that vanishes in a finite time.

-\item[(d)] $w(t,x):= \int_t^{\infty} \eta(s,x) ds$ solves the parabolic obstacle problem where $\nu$ is given by Theorem \ref{nu_identify} with $f = 1-\chi_{G}$. \end{itemize} \end{theorem} It is worth pointing out that $G$ can be chosen without any topological assumption, whereas in the local case $G$ must be simply connected.
+Then the following statements hold. \begin{itemize} \item[(a)] The pair $(h,\eta)$ is the unique weak solution of \eqref{St1} satisfying $\eta(0,\cdot)=\mu$ and $\Sigma(\eta)=G$. \item[(b)] The initial domain $E:=\cup_{t>0} \{\eta(t,\cdot)>0\}$ is given as a positivity set of the solution to the elliptic obstacle problem \eqref{initial_set_expansion} with $f = 1-\chi_{G}$.
+Also, $E$ contains the support of $\mu$. \item[(c)] $w(t,x):= \int_t^{\infty} \eta(s,x) ds$ solves the parabolic obstacle problem where $\nu$ is the optimal target measure for $\mathcal{P}_f(\mu)$ with $f = 1 - \chi_G$. \item[(d)] In particular, if $\mu$ is greater than $1$ on its support, then one can choose $G$ to be an empty set and $f\equiv 1$, for which $(h,\eta)$ is the unique weak solution of \eqref{St1} with initial data $\mu$ that vanishes in a finite time. \end{itemize} \end{theorem} It is worth pointing out that $G$ can be chosen without any topological assumption, whereas in the local case $G$ must be simply connected.
 This is because, due to the nonlocal diffusion, particles can jump and stop anywhere outside of the active region.

-As mentioned above, the one-to-one correspondence between $G$ and a solution of \eqref{St1}, all with the same initial data $\mu$, illustrates the non-unique nature of the supercooled problem.
+While we do not pursue showing further stability of this class of solutions, we expect parallel results hold as in the local problem \cite{kim2021stefan}, where stability and comparison principle holds for the corresponding solutions with respect to perturbation of $\mu$ and $\Sigma$.
+Lastly we point out that, after completion of our manuscript, a global existence result for general initial measures $0 \le \mu<1$ and initial domains is recently achieved for the local Stefan problem \cite{ckk24}.
+Given this, it is likely that the corresponding result holds for our problem, but we do not explore it further here.